 Ka’anapali is the same place where you’ll find Black Rock Beach and cliff jumping.

-Best for Snorkeling – Snorkeling is pretty good all over the island.
-At baby beach I swam with sea turtles for hours with my girlfriends.
+Snorkeling is pretty good all over the island.
+At baby beach, I swam with sea turtles for hours with my girlfriends.
 Ka’anapali has a large reef area.
 Up North, Honolua is known for snorkeling (it’s called ‘Snorkel Honolua’ on Google Maps).
 It’s a nice bay but parking is limited – there are small spots off Honoapiilani Hwy to get to the access trail.

 The stretch of Honoapiilani Hwy near Ukumehame beach park is great for seeing whales up close.
 We drove by the area on three different days in the morning and there were whales really close to the beach.
 South of there is Papawai Scenic Lookout, or Whale Lookout Point, and you are guaranteed to see whales (but there’s not much for a beach there).